smithlabdurham/phylo-workflow/TNT/README.md

 - Enter the name of the input file in the line
   `proc ENTER_INPUT_FILENAME_HERE;`.
   For example this might end up reading `proc my_data.nex;`.
+  You may wish to enter the full filepath (e.g. `c:/phylogeny/my_data.nex`) if this resides in a different directory to `run.tnt`.

 - Enter the name of the outgroup taxon in the line `outgroup ENTER_OUTGROUP_LABEL_HERE;`.